nateprewitt/smithy/designs/default-zero-value.md

 ### Why the `@required` trait was unreliable for codegen

-Code generated from Smithy has historically never used the `@required` trait to influence code generation, and it was treated mostly as validation.
-Service teams consider removing the required trait from a member a backward compatible change because it is loosening a restriction.
-This gives service teams the flexibility to add or remove the required trait as needed without breaking generated client code.
+Removing the `@required` trait from a structure member has always been considered backwards compatible in Smithy because it is loosening a restriction.
+Because of this, `@required` was only used for validation rather than to influence generated types.
+This gives service teams the flexibility to remove the required trait as needed without breaking generated client code.
 The `@required` trait might be removed if new use cases emerge where a member is only conditionally required, and more rarely, it might be added if the service team accidentally omitted the trait when the service initially launched.

-As of May 2021, the `@required` trait has been removed from a structure member in 105 different AWS services across 618 different members.
-Encoding the `@required` trait into generated types would have made changing a member from required to optional a breaking change to generated code, which is something we try to avoid given its frequency and the cost of shipping a major version of a service and client.
+For context, as of May 2021, the `@required` trait has been removed from a structure member in 105 different AWS services across 618 different members.
+Encoding the `@required` trait into generated types would have made changing a member from required to optional a breaking change to generated code, which is something most services try to avoid given its frequency and the cost of shipping a major version of a service and client.
+While this data is AWS-specific, it's indicative of how often disparate teams that use Smithy (or its predecessor) sought to update their APIs so that members can become optional.

+## Goals and non-goals

+**Goals**

+1. Reduce the amount of nullability in code generated from Smithy models.
+2. Maintain similar backward compatibility guarantees that exist today like being able to backward compatibly remove the `@required` trait from a structure member without breaking previously generated clients.
+3. Maintain Smithy's protocol-agnostic design.
+Protocols should never influence how types are generated from Smithy models; they're only intended to change how types are serialized and deserialized.
+In practice, this means that features of a protocol that extend beyond Smithy's metamodel and definitions of structure member nullability should not be exposed in code generated types that represent Smithy shapes.
+4. We should be able to use the same code-generated types for clients, servers, and standalone type codegen.

+**Non-goals**

+1. Mandate how protocols are designed.
+This proposal intends to define requirements and affordances about how nullability is defined the Smithy metamodel, and in turn, in code generated from Smithy models.

 ## High-level summary